 Kodi brings a great media center experience and chances are, you would not always want to control it via the usual mouse and keyboard combo, right?
 While Kodi supports TV remotes, game controllers and more such devices.
 The good news is, you can control Kodi with your phone.
 The official remote app from Kodi available for Android and iOS lets you do that.

 1. To use it, you will first have to go to Kodi Services Settings.
-Here, go to Remote Control and turn on the option that says “Allow remote control by programs on other systems”.
+Here, go to Control and turn on the option that says “Allow remote control via HTTP”.

 The Kodi remote app even lets you see all the music, videos, pictures and other media inside your Kodi system.
 Moreover, you can even check out all the add-ons installed in your Kodi system.